qinxiaoblog/blog/README.md

 }
 ```
 note:
-- You need provide User-Token in headers,if you use Blog-Admin.
+- You need provide User-Token in headers,if you use Blog-Admin-Web.
 ## Article of Blog
 ### Get Articles List
 Endpoint: